Panevėžys: Grand Duchy of Lithuania

-19th – early 20th centuries
+19th to early 20th centuries

 Following the Third Partition of the Polish–Lithuanian Commonwealth in 1795, the city was assigned to the Vilna Governorate.
 In 1800, Panevėžys received a permission to build a town hall.
 In 1825, the Evangelical Lutheran Church was built in Panevėžys, and the Orthodox parish was founded in 1841.
 The city played an important role in both the November Uprising, and the January Uprising, and the fights for independence continued there after 1864.
 In 1843, Panevėžys was assigned to the Kovno Governorate and in 1866 the town hall was replaced with a City Duma.
-Panevėžys Teachers' Seminary was the first education institution in the Russian Empire in which the teaching of the Lithuanian language was officially started.

 Following the Industrial Revolution, at the end of the 19th century, the first factories were established in the city, and industry began to make use of modern machinery.
 As products were oriented towards the mass market, banking intensified and commerce increased.
 The educational system became more accessible, and literacy increased, as well.
-By the end of 19th century - the beginning of the 20th century, Panevėžys became a strong economic and cultural center of the region.
+By the end of 19th century – the beginning of the 20th century, Panevėžys became a strong economic and cultural center of the region.
 At the time it was the fourth most important city in Lithuania (excluding Klaipėda).